 Non-traumatic brain injuries are caused by internal factors such as cancer, toxicity or a lack of oxygen to the brain.

-The Brain Injury Program at Baptist Health rehabilitation is designed for individuals who have experienced an injury to their brain resulting in problems.
+The Brain Injury Program at Baptist Health rehabilitation is designed for individuals experiencing a range of issues as a result of an injury to their brain.
 Some issues may include coma, movement and sensory impairment, communication deficits, memory and cognitive deficits, swallowing problems, visual impairment, behavioral changes, seizures and confusion.
-Our comprehensive services includes, rehabilitation nursing, care coordination, physical therapy, occupational therapy, speech-language pathology, neuropsychology, respiratory therapy, dietary, pharmacy, therapeutic recreation and driver rehabilitation instruction.
-Our comprehensive team works together with the patient and their family with the goal of minimizing the disability and helping the patient achieve the highest level of independence and assisting the patient's family in dealing with the effects of the injury.
+Our comprehensive services include rehabilitation nursing, care coordination, physical therapy, occupational therapy, speech-language pathology, neuropsychology, respiratory therapy, dietary counseling, pharmacy, therapeutic recreation and driver rehabilitation instruction.
+Our comprehensive team works together with the patient and their family with the goal of minimizing the disability and helping the patient achieve the highest level of independence while assisting the patient’s family as they deal with the effects of the injury.

 Baptist Health Rehabilitation strives to provide a smooth transition from inpatient rehabilitation to life at home, work and the community.
 Patients and their families will receive educational instruction related to the disease process, equipment needs, community resources and medications in order to help facilitate the return to a functional lifestyle.
 Individualized family training with members of the treatment team may be scheduled if the patient is likely to require assistance with mobility, self-care, communication and safety after discharge.
 Some patients may continue therapy through home health or outpatient services.